Indications for a Nonzero Lepton Asymmetry from Extremely Metal-Poor Galaxies: Methodology

 For \textit{1)} we base our computation on the approach proposed in~\cite{Escudero:2018mvt} and further developed in~\cite{EscuderoAbenza:2020cmq} (see also~\cite{Chu:2022xuh}).
 It consists in solving the Boltzmann equations for the electron-photon plasma and neutrinos assuming a thermal distribution for the species, including NLO QED corrections for the plasma~\cite{Bennett:2019ewm} as well as non-instantaneous decoupling effects for the neutrino sector~\cite{EscuderoAbenza:2020cmq}.
 For our purposes, it suffices to describe the neutrino sector by a common temperature $T_{\nu}$, yielding the SM prediction $N_{\rm eff} = 3.045$, differing from the most refined prediction in~\cite{Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv} only at the per-mille level, well within current and future observational sensitivity~\cite{SimonsObservatory:2018koc,CMB-S4:2022ght,CMB-HD:2022bsz}.
-A non-zero chemical potential for neutrinos would influence our analysis of the thermal background via Eq.~\eqref{eq:deltarhorad}.
+A nonzero chemical potential for neutrinos would influence our analysis of the thermal background via Eq.~\eqref{eq:deltarhorad}.
 If full neutrino equilibration is achieved, we find a-posteriori a contribution to the radiation density that would be totally negligible.
-Nevertheless, in our BSM analysis we also account for the possibility of a nonzero lepton asymmetry $ |\xi_{\nu_{\mu,\tau}}| \gg |\xi_{\nu_{e}}|$ by varying $\Delta N_{\rm eff}$.
+Nevertheless, in our BSM analysis we also account for the possibility of a nonzero lepton asymmetry $ |\xi_{\nu_{\mu,\tau}}| \gg |\xi_{\nu_{e}}|$ by varying $\Delta N_{\rm eff}$ (a valid interpretation of $\Delta N_{\rm eff}$ in the scenario where such a shift is mainly driven by a non-vanishing muon-tau chemical potential).
 Note that from our bound in Eq.~\eqref{eq:ximutau}, a muon-tau neutrino asymmetry can induce a maximal shift $ \Delta N_{\rm eff} \sim 0.1$.

 Moving to \textit{2)}, we compute $n \leftrightarrow p$ matrix elements beyond the Born approximation~\cite{Sirlin:1967zza}, namely including isospin-breaking contributions like finite-mass~\cite{Brown:2000cp} and QED~\cite{Czarnecki:2004cw,Ivanov:2017fra} corrections, as well as finite-temperature effects~\cite{Lopez:1997ki}, following the implementation carried out in~\cite{Pitrou:2018cgg}.
 Most importantly, we evaluate weak-interaction rates integrating over nucleon thermal distributions with chemical potential $\mu_{\mathcal{Q}} \equiv \mu_{n}-\mu_{p} = - \mu_{\nu_e} \neq 0$.